softeng364/resources/labwork/lab5/lab5.md

 We see that `gevent.sleep()` is **non-blocking**: This means that the active thread `t` of execution [yields](https://en.wikipedia.org/wiki/Yield_(multithreading)) control to another thread (while it "works"/sleeps), as opposed to hogging the processor during this time; `gevent` promises to return control to `t` as soon as possible after the "work"/sleep is finished.

 - Discuss with your neighbour: _"In a real application, each thread would actually do something useful (as opposed to `sleep`, which requires no processing).
-Wouldn't yielding control to another thread mean that nothing useful could be done in the interim?"_ Hint: Which tasks are **not** performed by the CPU?
+Wouldn't yielding control to another thread mean that nothing useful could be done in the interim?"_ Hint: Which tasks are **not** performed by your CPU?

-We may conclude that asychronous execution can potentially provide useful speed-ups when independent tasks are executed on distinct processing elements e.g. processing on the CPU and network communication.
+We may conclude that asynchronous execution can potentially provide useful speed-ups when independent tasks utilize different computing resources e.g. processing on the CPU and network communication.

 > As part of Assignment 2, we'll implement the asynchronous Bellman-Ford iteration described in the slides using `gevent`.

 ---

-Please don't forget to complete the [lab quiz](https://canvas.auckland.ac.nz/courses/31482/modules).
+End of lab worksheet: Please don't forget to complete the [lab quiz](https://canvas.auckland.ac.nz/courses/31482/modules).